RayanAIX/understandiq/README.md

 ## What UnderstandIQ Does

 Upload any learning material — a research paper, lecture notes, a textbook chapter, an article.
-UnderstandIQ generates assessment questions at surface, conceptual, and applied depth levels.
+UnderstandIQ generates four types of questions at surface, conceptual, and applied depth levels.

-For each question, you answer **and** rate your confidence *before* seeing the result.
+For each question, you answer, capture your reasoning, and rate your confidence — all *before* seeing the result.

 The system then reveals:

-- **Accuracy Score** — What percentage you got right
+- **Accuracy Score** — What percentage you got right (with partial credit for open-ended answers)
 - **Calibration Score** — How well your confidence matched your actual performance
-- **UnderstandIQ Score** — The composite metric: you need both to score high
+- **UnderstandIQ Score** — The composite metric: you need both knowledge and self-awareness to score high
+- **Cognitive Archetype** — A psychologically grounded profile of how you think and learn

 The result isn't a grade.
 It's a **cognitive fingerprint** — a precise map of where your understanding is solid, where it's brittle, and where confidence is masking a gap.